Porte de Charenton station

+Porte de Charenton ([pɔʁt də ʃaʁɑ̃tɔ̃]; 'Gate of Charenton') is a station on Line 8 of the Paris Métro.
+Located in the 12th arrondissement, it is the final station before the line exits the City of Paris southeast towards Charenton-le-Pont.

+History

 The station opened on 5 May 1931 with the extension of the line from Richelieu–Drouot for the Paris Colonial Exposition, held in the nearby Bois de Vincennes.
 It was the southeastern terminus of the line until its extension to Charenton–Écoles on 5 October 1942.
 It is named after the Porte de Charenton, a gate in the 19th-century Thiers wall of Paris on the road to Charenton-le-Pont.

 An interchange with Île-de-France tramway Line 3a opened on 15 December 2012.

+In 2021, the station was used by 1,529,778 passengers, making it the 231st busiest of the Métro network out of 304 stations.

 The nearby Pelouse de Reuilly (part of the Bois de Vincennes) is the location of the Foire du Trône funfair in April and May.

+Passenger services

+Access

+The station has four access points.
+The first two, at the southwest end of the platforms, lead: